bookshelfdave/etp/README.md

 {new_atom_value,[1,2,3,4,100],my_string,"Hello world"}
 ```

-### Status
+### Status & TODO

-  Comments and whitespace are lost during parse, however I should be able to reconstruct these with Antlr.
+- Comments and whitespace are lost during parse.

-### TODO

-	$\n
-	2#101
-	Sontatype OSS - work in progress
-	Retain comments + whitespace on a separate Antlr token stream?
 Not sure if I'm going to bother.
-	Pretty print
+- $\n
+- 2#101
+- Sontatype OSS Maven Artifact - work in progress

 ### Contributing